yakubalkis/Data-Business-Card/README.md

 This is a solution to the Digital Business Card challenge on https://scrimba.com/learn/learnreact/react-section-1-solo-project-coce646e88eea46f91af43ca4 .
 ## The Challenge
 • See hover states for all interactive elements on the page <br/>
-• Make a static project using React.js
+• Make a static project by using React.js
 ## Project View